 Algae is the bane of my existence.
-Whether it’s on the pond in the neighborhood mucking up the peacefulness of the pond or the slimy blobs floating around the aquarium – I hate algae.
+Whether it’s on the pond in the neighborhood mucking up the peacefulness of the pond or the slimy blobs floating around the aquarium – I hate algae, but Chinese algae eater fish don’t.

-Thankfully, there are some really unique and fun species of fish who love to snack on the stuff.
-Specifically, there’s the vibrant golden Chinese Algae Eater, a lovely addition to any appropriate aquarium.
+In fact, there are some other really unique and fun species of fish who love to snack on the stuff.
+Although our focus today is the vibrant golden Chinese Algae Eater, a lovely addition to any appropriate aquarium.

 These little fish go to town on the stuff, destroying the muck and slime happily – and they’re easy for beginning aquarists to care for.